AGED OR NOT TO BE AGED

 WEEKENDS AND HOLIDAYS ALL DAY

-RIB EYE (BONE-IN) - dry aged
+RIB EYE (BONE IN) - dry aged

-Simental, heifer, ABP Wolowina, 55 days aged
+Simmental, heifer, ABP Wolowina, 45 days aged

-STRIPLOIN (BONE IN) - dry aged
+USDA PRIME STRIPLOIN - dry aged

-PORK CHOP (BONE IN) - dry aged
+PORK CHOP - dry aged

-Duroc, Johann Gartner, 34 days aged
+Duroc, Johann Gartner, 30 days aged

 Steak is served with Madeira sauce